yuanfengli168/LearningRecalls/README.md

 ## how to run this app:
 - frontend: open in vscode and go to index.html right click on it and select 'Open with Live Server' (need to install this oplugin: Live Server Ritwick Dey)
 - backend: cd server/ `node server.js`

+## MVP1.0 finished
+- started on 09/13/2024 ~ 09/25/2024
+- there are some bugs not fixed, see TODOs pictures.
+- the test and exam fitures are abandoned.